Nyxion/nyxion.github.io/index.md

 * Did you break CC on *Shades of Bargast* ?
 Get fucked with **1 shot**

 # Hungering Destroyer
-* Did you get hit by laser when you werent it ?
+* Did you get hit by *laser* when you werent targeted ?
 Sucks for you, take a sip.

 # Lady Inerva Darkvein
 * Missed soak - Everyone drink